 - This section came as a result of marking my year 9 assessments.
 They had completely forgotten the skills associated with fractions, decimals and percentages and so i wanted my students to remember the techniques associated with topics.
 Knowing the correct strategies will allow them to attempt questions in future … I am most proud of my questions on section 3 from sessions 9 onwards.

-I have to thank Craig Barton for his inspiration and Corbettmaths for giving me a plentiful supply of questions to use and adapt.
+I have to thank Craig Barton for his inspiration and (the fantastic) Corbettmaths for giving me permission to use some of his questions to use and adapt within this resource.

 Please let me know via @billyads_47 how you use this resource and any suggestions/improvements/tweaks you have made.